raurodse/N4D/README.md

 --------
 Hector Garcia Huerta hectorgh@gmail.com
 Raul Rodrigo Segura raurodse@gmail.com
-What do i need for start?
+What do i need for starting?
 -------------------------
 * Make file key in folder /etc/n4d/ containing a master secret key.
 This file is only readable and writable by root user.
 On Linux you can execute :